Mat Ewins: Stage

 Ewins has performed various characters on The Bearpit Podcast (Podcast), a live comedy show set up as a fictional podcast.
 Co-creators of the show and fellow performers were Lolly Adefope, Richard Gadd, Matt Winning, Fin Taylor and Adam Hess.

 He performed his solo show Adventureman 7, dubbed a ‘declaration of independence from seriousness’, at the 2017 Edinburgh Festival and the Vault festival.
 The show was nominated for Best Show at the 2017 Edinburgh Festival.

 He won Best Show at the Comedians' Choice Awards 2017.
 He had also won the award in 2016 for his previous show Mat Ewins will make you a star.
 Ewins was a Chortle Student Comedy Award finalist in 2009.

 His 2018 Edinburgh show was entitled What Sorry?
 My Mistake!
 The Doors Are Not Open; The Show Has Been Cancelled.
 Do Not Have Your Tickets Ready!, followed in 2019 by Actually, Can I Have Eight Tickets Please?.

+In August 2024, he was nominated for Best Show by the ISH Edinburgh Comedy Awards.